Lady Morgan's Vengeance: Production

+Part of the film was shot on-location at Castello Chigi in the Castelfusano section of Rome.

 Release

-La vendetta di Lady Morgan was distributed in Italy by I.N.D.I.E.F. when it was released on December 16, 1965.
+Lady Morgan's Vengeance was distributed in Italy by I.N.D.I.E.F. when it was released on December 16, 1965, as La vendetta di Lady Morgan.
 It grossed a total of 61 million Italian lire.
-Unlike Pupillo's other horror films, La vendetta di Lady Morgan only received a theatrical release domestically in West Germany in 1967.
+Unlike Pupillo's other horror films, Lady Morgan's Vengeance only received a theatrical release domestically in West Germany in 1967.

 The film was the last horror film Pupillo directed due to his lack of interest in making any more films in the genre; he turned down propositions to make other horror films.
 Pupillo spoke on the topic, explaining that "I started in the horror genre because I wanted to get out of documentaries, I wanted to enter the commercial market.
 In Italy, when you do a certain type of film, you become labelled and you can't do anything else.
 I remember one day, a producer called me to do a film only because the other producers told him he had to get either Mario Bava or me.
 When I understood this, I felt dead."

+The film was released as Lady Morgan's Vengeance on blu-ray by Arrow Video in their box set Gothic Fantastico: Four Italian Tales of Terror on October 18, 2022.